-- (3) If the chair is in any doubt whether a claim should be admitted or rejected, the chair shall mark it as objected to and allow votes to be cast in respect of it, subject to such votes being subsequently declared invalid if the objection to the claim is sustained. - (4) where a vote is declared invalid or an objection is sustained, a Creditor may apply to the Federal High Court for review within twenty-eight (28) days of the declaration. - 2.14 Members' consideration at a meeting - (1) Where the nominee invites the members to consider the proposal at a meeting the notice to members shall also-
+- (3) If the chair is in any doubt whether a claim should be admitted or rejected, the chair shall mark it as objected to and allow votes to be cast in respect of it, subject to such votes being subsequently declared invalid if the objection to the claim is sustained. - (4) Where a vote is declared invalid or an objection is sustained, a Creditor may apply to the Federal High Court for review within twenty-eight (28) days of the declaration. - 2.14.-(1) Where the nominee invites the members to consider the proposal at a meeting the notice to members shall also-